If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘I’ve kind of stopped listening to rumours.
 It makes my life easier.’
 Harry sighed.
 ‘How’s Nev been?’

 ‘I haven’t really seen him,’ Katie said.
 ‘You know how he is with girls.
-He stutters twice as much even talking to Hermione and I’m fairly sure Hermione’s as asexual as the venomous tentacular.
-I don’t think anyone has.
-Ron defended him, but it was more because he hates Malfoy than anything to with Neville.’
+He stutters twice as much even talking to Hermione and I’m fairly sure Hermione’s about as asexual as the venomous tentacula.
+Ron defended him, but it was more because he hates Malfoy than anything to do with Neville.’

 ‘I can’t imagine Nev doing something like that.’